YongqiDong/YongqiDong.github.io/_pages/about.md

 Miscellany
 ======
 I am vegetarian.
-I like Taichi, reading, and travelling.
-I regularly practice meditation to pursue the Inner Peace.
-I see travelling, reading, and meditation all as ways to explore the world, externally and internally, and they help stimulate my research inspirations.
+I like Taichi, reading, and travelling. <br/> I regularly practice meditation to pursue the Inner Peace. <br/> I see travelling, reading, and meditation all as ways to explore the world, externally and internally, and they help stimulate my research inspirations. <br/>

-*Quotes*:
+***Quotes***:<br/>

-"If anything is worth doing, do it with all your heart."
+"If anything is worth doing, do it with all your heart."<br/>

-"Not everything that counts can be counted, and not everything that can be counted really counts."
+"Not everything that counts can be counted, and not everything that can be counted really counts." <br/>
 "Live in the Present Moment.
-Irrespective of what happened yesterday or last year, and what may or may not happen tomorrow, the present moment is where you are---always."
+Irrespective of what happened yesterday or last year, and what may or may not happen tomorrow, the present moment is where you are---always."<br/>

 <script type="text/javascript" id="clustrmaps" src="//cdn.clustrmaps.com/map_v2.js?d=linXdGUW0uzldsSGTUU1wkce_m9BE5xmEZBiDgTGM9w&cl=ffffff&w=a"></script>